mogotladee/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 0x06.
 C - More pointers, arrays and strings
-Practicing more pointers and arrays, this folder contains:

-0-strcat.c: appends the src string to the dest string, overwriting the terminating null byte (\0) at the end of dest, and then adds a terminating null byte.
-Returns a pointer to the resulting string dest.
-1-strncat.c The _strncat function is similar to the _strcat function, except that it will use at most n bytes from src; and src does not need to be null-terminated if it contains n or more bytes .
-Return a pointer to the resulting string dest.
+GENERAL:
+What are pointers and how to use them
+What are arrays and how to use them
+What are the differences between pointers and arrays How to use strings and how to manipulate them
+Scope of variables
+RESOURCES:
+C - Arrays
+C - Pointers
+C - Strings
+INTRODUCTION TO FILES:
+0-strcat.c: Function that concatenates two strings.FYI The standard library provides a similar function strcat.
+Run man strcat to learn more.
+1-strncat.c: Function that concatenates two strings.FYI The standard library provides a similar function strncat.
+Run man strncat to learn more.
-2-strncpy.c: function that copies a string.
+2-strncpy.c: Function that copies a string.FYI The standard library provides a similar function strncpy.
+Run man strncpy to learn more.
-3-strcmp.c: function that compares two strings.
+3-strcmp.c: Function that compares two strings.FYI The standard library provides a similar function strcmp.
+Run man strcmp to learn more.
-4-rev_array.c: function that reverses the content of an array of integers.
+4-rev_array.c: Function that reverses the content of an array of integers.
-5-string_toupper.c: function that changes all lowercase letters of a string to uppercase.
+5-string_toupper.c: Function that changes all lowercase letters of a string to uppercase.
-6-cap_string.c: function that capitalizes all words of a string.
+6-cap_string.c: Function that capitalizes all words of a string.
-7-leet.c: function that encodes a string into 1337.
+7-leet.c: Function that encodes a string into 1337.
-8-rot13.c function that encodes a string using rot13.
+8-rot13.c: Function that encodes a string using rot13.
-100-print_number.c function that prints an integer.
+100-print_number.c: Function that prints an integer.
-**101-magic.c: ** exercise about pointers.
+101-magic.c: